cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Several extensions and generalizations follow this work, including
 {{FSV09}}, {{FT10}}, {{KLR10}}, {{F11}}, and {{CK11}}.

-Following the work of Farashahi {{F11}}, Fouque et al. {{FJT13}} describe an encoding to curves of characteristic p = 3 mod 4 having a number of points divisible by 4.
-Bernstein et al. {{BHKL13}} optimize this encoding, and describe a related encoding that they call "Elligator 2," which applies to any curve over a field of odd characteristic having a point of order 2.
+Following the work of Farashahi {{F11}}, Fouque et al. {{FJT13}} describe a mapping to curves of characteristic p = 3 mod 4 having a number of points divisible by 4.
+Bernstein et al. {{BHKL13}} optimize this mapping and describe a related mapping that they call "Elligator 2," which applies to any curve over a field of odd characteristic having a point of order 2.
 This includes Curve25519 and Curve448, both of which are CFRG-recommended curves {{RFC7748}}.

-An important caveat regarding all of the above deterministic encoding functions is that none of them map to the entire curve, but rather to some fraction of the points.
+An important caveat regarding all of the above deterministic mapping functions is that none of them map to the entire curve, but rather to some fraction of the points.
 This means that they cannot be used directly to construct a random oracle that outputs points on the curve.

 Brier et al. {{BCIMRT10}} give two solutions to this problem.
-The first, which applies only to Icart's method (above), computes F(H0(msg))
-+ F(H1(msg)) for two distinct hash functions H0, H1.
+The first, which Brier et al. prove applies to Icart's method, computes f(H0(msg)) + f(H1(msg)) for two distinct hash functions H0 and H1 from bit strings to F and a mapping f from F to the elliptic curve E.
-The second, which applies to essentially all deterministic encodings but is more costly, computes F(H0(msg)) + H1(msg) * P, for P a generator of the elliptic curve group.
+The second, which applies to essentially all deterministic mappings but is more costly, computes f(H0(msg)) + H2(msg) * P, for P a generator of the elliptic curve group and H2 a hash from bit strings to integers modulo n, the order of the elliptic curve group.
-Farashahi et al. {{FFSTV13}} improve the analysis of the first method, showing that this method applies to essentially all deterministic encodings.
+Farashahi et al. {{FFSTV13}} improve the analysis of the first method, showing that it applies to essentially all deterministic mappings.
 Tibouchi and Kim {{TK17}} further refine the analysis and describe additional optimizations.